The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version): Case Studies

-\Figref{evaluation-times-ssm} overviews each tool's execution time, for which we use the \qty{10}{\percent} Winsorized mean of the wall-clock runtime across \num{10}~verification runs, measured on a 2023~Apple MacBook Pro with M3 Pro~processor and macOS~15.3.2.
+\Figref{evaluation-times-ssm} overviews each tool's execution time, for which we use the \qty{10}{\percent} Winsorized mean of the wall-clock runtime across \num{10}~verification runs, measured on a 2023~Apple MacBook Pro with M3 Pro~processor and macOS~15.6.

-\subsubsection{Protocol model}
+\subsubsection{Protocol Model}

 We model in \tamarin the security protocol for establishing a remote shell session between an \ac{SSM Agent} running on an EC2~instance and an \ac{AWS} customer.
 The protocol offloads all signature operations to the \ac{AWS} \ac{KMS}~\cite{aws-kms} such that neither protocol role has to manage their own signing keys.
 We model the connections to \ac{KMS} as secure channels.
 Furthermore, the \ac{SSM Agent} sends the asymmetrically-encrypted session keys to a trusted third party to monitor the transmitted shell commands should this be necessary for regulatory reasons.
-For space reasons, we provide the full description of the protocol online \ifthenelse{\boolean{show_full_ssm_agent_protocol}}{\appref{full-protocol}}{\reffullprotocol}.
+We provide the full description of the protocol in \ifthenelse{\boolean{show_full_ssm_agent_protocol}}{\appref{diodon-full-protocol}}{the extended version of this paper~\reffullprotocol}.

 In \tamarin, we prove secrecy for the two~symmetric session keys, \ie the attacker does not learn these keys unless the \ac{SSM Agent}'s or customer's signing key or the monitor's secret key is corrupted.
-Additionally, we prove that the \ac{SSM Agent} injectively agrees with the customer, and vice versa, on their identities and the session keys, unless one of the three~aforementioned corruption cases occurs.
+Additionally, we prove that the \ac{SSM Agent} \glsdisp{injective-agreement}{injectively agrees} with the customer, and vice versa, on their identities and the session keys, unless one of the three~aforementioned corruption cases occurs.